bissbr01/Command-backend/README.md

 # scrum-management-backend
-A REST API for the Command project managment app.
+A containerized REST API for the Command project managment app.

 For demonstration purposes, here is a model of the database this API exposes:

 ![scrum-managmenet-backend-model pgerd](https://user-images.githubusercontent.com/13155120/201134035-820867b2-1e65-4e2e-998d-f48d9580cf72.png)

 ## How to Install
+If you don't already have Docker desktop, [download from here] (https://docs.docker.com/desktop/install/mac-install/).
 Fork and install dependencies with `npm install`.

 The schema for the PostgreSQL will be automatically created by the [Sequelize migrations](https://sequelize.org/docs/v6/other-topics/migrations/) on first run.